joaomilho/what-is-programming-curry-on/README.md

 In this account, programming is scientific simply because we apply an experimental method.

 The difficulty of this specific formulation is multifold.
 If a program is an experiment and its behaviour offers clues to an answer, we can rightfully ask: an answer to what?
-For if a program is an artifact there is a clear disanalogy with Natural Science, for these are sciences occupied with nature and if they test artifacts it is only to accertain their correcteness as a mean to ensure the experiments yield reliable information about their ultimate objects.
+For if a program is an artifact there is a clear disanalogy with Natural Science, for these are sciences occupied with nature and if they test artifacts it is only to ascertain their correctness as a mean to ensure the experiments yield reliable information about their ultimate objects.
 An even more importantly, it seems that any knowledge that we derive from testing a program is about this program (and, following Quine, everything "behind" it<sup>10</sup>), and not general hypothesis.

 > …computers of the present day [are] very complicated and rather poorly defined.
 As a result, it is usually impractical to reason logically about their behavior.
 Sometimes, the only way of finding out what they will do is by experiment.
 Such experiments are certainly not mathematics.
 Unfortunately, they are not even science, because it is impossible to generalize from their results or to publish them for the benefit of other scientists.
 >